Buran Ghati trek – A grand buffet of the greatest Himalayan treks

 Delhi/Chandigarh → Shimla →Diude

 The Buran Ghati trek starts from Diude.
 It is a village of few houses.
-You will either stay in Diudi Village for the night or go to Janglik, which is a short walk away..
+You will either stay in Diude for the night or go to Janglik, which is a short walk away.
 The trek leader will meet you at the base camp and brief you about the trek.

 To reach Shimla

 Barua → Shimla → Delhi

-Indiahikes organises pickup vehicles from Barua to Shimla at 1:00 pm.
+Indiahikes organises pickup vehicles from Barua to Shimla at 1.00 pm.
 The cost of transit from Barua to Shimla will have to be borne by the trekkers.
 The total cost of transportation one way is Rs.
-8,000 to be shared among fellow trekkers in the vehicle.
-We are expected to reach Shimla by 2:00 AM.
+8,000 to be shared among fellow trekkers.
+You are expected to reach Shimla by 2.00 am.
+Buses from Shimla to Chandigarh are available from 5.00 am.
+Many of our trekkers wait at the bus stand itself to board one of these instead of booking a hotel in Shimla for a few hours.
+It is safe to wait in the bus stand.

 “Initially I was in doubt if we made the right decision to choose Buranghati trek for our vacation!
 But on return we were contented with our decision, we could not come out from the mountain hangover.
 The path takes you through the charming picturesque villages.
 I was overjoyed when I got the chance to meet lively country dwellers, play with village kids, visit mystic wooden temple, apple orchards.
 The forest and meadow mishmash we found in this trek might be one of the best in India.
 Breathtaking view of the velvety grassland, Pine and Paper-Birch forest, chirping birds, pure blue sky and coltish brooks almost tempted us to settle down and lead a rustic life there.
 Camp sites were beautiful and we crossed numerous streams, waterfalls on the trail, river Pabbar played hide and seek with us all the way long.” – Mallika Roy, batch of September 2016